 Can Acupuncture Help Sinusitis?
 What You Should Know

 Chronic sinus congestion, facial pressure, and recurring sinus infections wear people down.
-The constant pressure behind the eyes.
-The blocked breathing.
-The interrupted sleep.
+The pressure behind the eyes, the constant congestion, the interrupted sleep.
 It builds over time.

 Acupuncture for chronic sinusitis relief and congestion